Earn 1 Credit for Technique Module toward

 King's University Collage, London, Canada

 Compassion-based approaches have been widely supported through recent research in the field with diverse populations.
 These approaches are of specific interest in bereavement due to their capacity-building effect for clinicians and clients alike.
 Training in compassion has demonstrated enhanced ability to tolerate distress, maintain focus, and discern clinical interventions that are appropriate for clients in a variety of contexts.
 Cultivating a compassionate stance provides clinicians with the opportunity to engage clients with their full attention and presence, allowing openness and receptivity for both the painful and the adaptive aspects of the client’s process.

-Participants will explore the applications of Compassion-Focused Therapy (CFT; Gilbert) as well as the GRACE model of compassionate responding (Halifax) in working with grieving clients.
+Participants will explore the applications of Compassion-Focused Therapy (CFT; Gilbert) in working with grieving clients.
 The session will also include the use of a validated measure to consider the role of self-compassion in therapeutic work for both the clinician and clients.

 Define compassion as it relates to the therapeutic process in bereavement-related settings;

 Describe the value of cultivating compassionate awareness in clinical work with grieving clients; and

 Identify compassionate practices that will enhance clinical practice skills.

 Note: Completion of this program (total 3-hour activity, including approximately 2-hour recorded webinar and 1-hour reflection) and return of the Responsive Journal satisfies 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or 1 Orientation Module required for Certification in Grief Therapy for Non-Death Losses.

 - Understanding Compassion: The Five-Fold Path (26 mins)

 Compassion Training: Intention and Expression (29 mins)